Suga (EP)

-Suga is the third extended play by American rapper Megan Thee Stallion.
+Suga is the third extended play by American rapper-songwriter Megan Thee Stallion.
 It was released on March 6, 2020, by 1501 Certified Entertainment and 300 Entertainment.
 It features guest appearances from Kehlani and Gunna.
 The project's release was preceded by legal troubles between the rapper and the label, following a contract renegotiation attempt, which led to the filing of a temporary restraining order towards the label.
 Megan had initially intended for it to be her debut studio album, but instead released it as an EP as a result.

 The EP features the single "B.I.T.C.H.", released on January 24, 2020, that charted at number 31 on the Billboard Hot 100.
 The album's second single, "Captain Hook", was released on March 10, 2020, and charted at number 74 in the US.
 The third and final single "Savage", was sent to top 40 radio formats on April 7, 2020, and has since become Megan Thee Stallion's first chart-topper in the United States, aided by a Beyoncé remix.